QHOD/ota-keyboard/README.md

 ### Mac

-If anyone is able to port this to [Ukelele](https://software.sil.org/ukelele/), it should not be a big problem.
+If anyone is able to port this to [Ukelele](https://software.sil.org/ukelele/) or [Karabiner](https://karabiner-elements.pqrs.org/), it should not be a big problem.
 No Mac available here.

+### Alternatives to ota-keyboard

+- A similar effort with slightly different key bindings and transcription alphabet is available from <http://www.oncu.com/osmtransklavye/>.
+They do not publish the source `.klc` files, yet offer variants for both the Turkish Q and F keyboards – Windows only as they use the same MSKLC tool.
+- Consider using web based entry methods such as, e.g. <https://www.lexilogos.com/keyboard/ottoman_turkish.htm> or <http://www.umich.edu/~turkish/links/keyboard/klavye.htm>.